 Washington State Paid Sick Leave Law was first passed in 2016 as part of State Initiative 1433.
 As of January 18th, employers in the state are now generally required to provide paid sick leave to employees under Washington State Sick Leave Law.

-Leveraging a Washington payroll & HR company like PayNW can help your business manage compliance with Washington State Sick Leave Law, and other state leave laws with software and solutions like time and attendance.
+Leveraging a Washington payroll & HR company like PayNW can help your business manage compliance with Washington State Sick Leave Law, and other state leave laws with solutions like time and attendance software.

-To help businesses manage compliance with Washington State Paid Sick Leave, we’ve put together the following guide for Washington State Businesses.
+To help businesses manage compliance with Washington State Paid Sick Leave, we’ve put together the following guide for employers in Washington State.

 Employers in Washington must provide every employee with paid sick leave, with the exception of traditionally exempt employees under the Fair Labor Standards Act (FLSA).
 As a result, understanding how to classify employees under the FLSA is crucial for employers in order to avoid penalties for noncompliance.